 Strategies using natural ventilation include wind driven cross-ventilation and stack ventilation that employs the difference in air densities to provide air movement across a space.
 Both types of natural ventilation require careful engineering to ensure convective flows.
 The proper sizing and placement of openings is critical and the flow of air from entry to exit must not be obstructed (e.g., by closed perimeter rooms).

 - Designers should consider the use of natural ventilation and operable windows to supplement mechanical ventilation.
 Consider outdoor sources of pollutants (including building exhausts and vehicle traffic) and noise when determining if and where to provide operable windows.

 - If operable windows will be used to supplement the HVAC system, ensure that:

-- the windows are adjustable and can close tightly and securely;
+- Windows are adjustable and can close tightly and securely; and

-- the windows are placed to take maximum advantage of wind direction, with openings on opposite sides of the building to maximize cross-ventilation.
+- Windows are placed to take maximum advantage of wind direction, with openings on opposite sides of the building to maximize cross-ventilation.